 - Tax-advantaged savings accounts

-The next best time to switch, from a tax filing standpoint, is quarterly.
+From a tax filing standpoint, the next best time to switch is quarterly.
 The quarterly filing deadlines in any given year (unless it falls on a weekend or holiday) are:

 - April 15